 So you’ve just ridden off the Ruhnke’s Xtreme Cycles lot on a brand new (or new-to-you) bike.
 You’re experiencing the unique rush of mind-numbing excitement tempered by gut-wrenching fear.
-On the way home, you decide to take the scenic route, and at a stoplight in the middle of nowhere, a dusty truck pulls up alongside you and notes that your blinkers have been on for the last 5 miles.
+On the way home, you decide to take the scenic route, and at a stoplight in the middle of nowhere, a dusty truck pulls up alongside you and notes that your blinker has been on for the last five miles.

-Yes, being a new rider is a challenging, and exhilarating experience.
-The fact is, you’ll make mistakes, but you can avoid them, or at least prepare for them, if you know what they are.
-So check out the most common mistakes that new riders make.
+Yes, being a new rider is a challenging and exhilarating experience.
+The fact is, you’ll make mistakes, but you can avoid them, or at least prepare for them if you know what they are.
+Check out the most common mistakes that new riders make.

 Buying Too Much Motorcycle